 - Joint possession: This is when you share control with at least one other person, such as a spouse or roommate.5

-Now what’s interesting is that the judge/jury may infer that both of these “knowledge” requirements have been satisfied by the simple fact that you possessed the drugs.
-Knowledge may also be assumed based on your conduct following the discovery of the narcotics.8
+Judges and juries can infer you knew you had drugs by the simple fact that you possessed the drugs.6 Knowledge may also be assumed based on your conduct following the discovery of the narcotics.7

 Example: Pete is driving his car when the police pull him over.
-As the cop approaches on the driver’s side, Pete takes the four balloons containing cocaine and throws them out the passenger side window as inconspicuously as possible.
-Pete’s actions reveal that he knew he possessed the drugs and knew of their illegal nature.
+As the officer approaches the driver’s side, Pete takes the four balloons containing cocaine and throws them out the passenger side window as inconspicuously as possible.
+Pete’s actions reveal that he knew he possessed the drugs and knew of their illegal nature.8

 However, there does not have to be enough of the controlled substance to affect the user.11